 The Ashland is a new 53-story residential building situated in the Brooklyn Cultural District, steps from Brooklyn Academy of Music (BAM).
-We were brought on by Gotham Organization and SPAN Architecture to curated artwork for the property’s lobby, amenities spaces, and outdoor terrace.
+We were brought on by Gotham Organization and Jean-Gabriel Neukomm, Partner-In-Charge, SPAN Architecture, to curate artwork for the property’s lobby, amenities spaces, and outdoor terrace.
 In the lobby, a sweeping rope installation by Rachel Mica Weiss greets residents, while a “Murmuration” installation by Christina Watka whisks them inside, creating a one-of-a-kind experience for visitors and residents.
 A gold-leafed special commission by Adam Frezza & Terri Chiao sits at a dramatic focal point on the terrace.

 Photos by Genevieve Garruppo